|

 NACCS Scholar

 The National Association for Chicana and Chicano Studies invites nominations for the NACCS Scholar Award.
 The Award was established in 1981 to recognize “life achievement” contributions of scholars to Chicana and Chicano Studies.
-Deadline for submissions is October 16 (postmarked).
-See NACCS Scholar link on left side for information (announcement at towards the bottom of screen).
-See past Scholar recipients
+Deadline for submissions is November 30, 2025.
+See link below for nomination information.

 Frederick A. Cervantes Student Premio

 Are you an Undergraduate or Graduate student?
 If so, NACCS seeks submissions from Undergraduate and Graduate scholars that contribute to Chicana and Chicano Studies, an interdisciplinary area of study.
-Deadline for submission is October 12.
+Deadline for submission is January 15.
+See link below for nomination information.

 Book Award

 The NACCS Book Award recognizes an outstanding new book in the field of Chicana and Chicano Studies.
-We will consider single-authored scholarly monographs and books published during 2020.
+We will consider single-authored scholarly monographs and books published during 2024.
 Translations, reprints, re-editions of previously published works, edited volumes, multi-author collections of essays, or books previously nominated for this award, are not eligible.
 We invite nominations from NACCS members and publishers.
 Authors must be current members of the organization.
 Deadline: August 1.
-Direct questions book@naccs.org.
+See process linked below.
+Direct questions lilia@naccs.org.

 The Antonia I. Castañeda Prize

 The award is in recognition of a published scholarly article or book chapter of an historical orientation on the intersection of class, race, gender, and sexuality as related to Chicana/Latina and/ Native/Indigenous women.
-The piece must have been published in November 2019-0ctober 2020 by a woman who is an ABD graduate student, pre-tenured faculty member, or an independent scholar.
+The piece must have been published from November 2024 to November 2025 by a woman who is an ABD graduate student, pre-tenured faculty member, or an independent scholar.
 The award is designed to promote and acknowledge scholarship of an historical orientation by Chicana/Latina and/or Native/Indigenous scholars working on issues of intersectionality.
 No books or creative writing considered.
-Deadline: November 1.
-December 1.
+Deadline: December 1.
+See nomination process linked below.

 Immigrant Student Beca

-NACCS offers scholarships for current undocumented immigrant students who are committed to furthering the well being of Chicanas and Chicanos.
+NACCS offers scholarships for current immigrant students who are committed to furthering the well being of Chicanas and Chicanos.
 Applicants must be members of NACCS, be enrolled in an accredited degree-granting institution and be an immigrant of Chicana/o heritage.
 The NACCS Immigrant Student Beca Fund was founded in 2008 to help Chicana and Chicano college students complete their education.
 The scholarships are available on a competitive basis for community college, four-year college, and graduate students.
-Awards range from $100 to $500.
-Deadline: October 18.
+Awards start at $300 and depend on applicants and funds available.
+Deadline: January 15.
+See nomination process linked below.